 Unfortunately, in the past year, there has been a rise of tragedy in the world, especially concerning race relations.

-What we need to gain from this is to we need to stick together as a nation instead of allowing negativity to make us more divisive.
+It’s time to be change agents.
+Instead of debating politics and what we disagree on, we need to stick together as a nation instead of allowing negativity to make us more divisive.

 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”